rails/rails/guides/source/active_support_core_extensions.md

 ### Stand-Alone Active Support

-In order to have a near-zero default footprint, Active Support does not load anything by default.
-It is broken in small pieces so that you can load just what you need, and also has some convenience entry points to load related extensions in one shot, even everything.
+In order to have the smallest default footprint possible, Active Support loads the minimum dependencies by default.
+It is broken in small pieces so that only the desired extensions can be loaded.
+It also has some convenience entry points to load related extensions in one shot, even everything.

 Thus, after a simple require like: